Standard Terms For The Supply Of Goods And/Or Services

 14.2 The Company warrants the Goods, developed or manufactured by the Company, to be free from any defect in the materials supplied by the Company or in workmanship, for a period of twelve (12) months or the period described in the Quotation from the date of delivery of the Goods.

-warranty given in these conditions shall lapse and be of no force and effect if repairs to any allegedly defective Goods are attempted or effected by any person not authorised thereto in writing by the Company.
+14.3 The warranty given in Clause 14.1 and 14.2 shall not apply to defects caused by abnormal usage of or incorrect application of or incorrect installation for normal usage of the Goods or by any neglect on the part of any person other than the Company.
+The warranty given in these conditions shall lapse and be of no force and effect if repairs to any allegedly defective Goods are attempted or effected by any person not authorised thereto in writing by the Company.

-14.4 If the Customer believes that the Goods are subject to a defect covered by this warranty it shall if possible, return the Goods at its own expense to the Company.
+14.4 If the Customer believes that the Goods are subject to a defect covered by this warranty, it shall, if possible, return the Goods at its own expense to the Company.

 14.5 The Company warrants that it has the necessary skill and knowledge to perform the Services in accordance with the Contract.